frozeman/MeteorFrontend/README.md

 This is a demo package to automatically decouple the Meteor frontend part from its backend, for solo distribution.

+There is also a blog post about this repo: http://frozeman.de/blog/2013/08/using-meteor-as-frontend-library/

 Installation
 ------------